What Is an OxyContin High Like?

 The ways it’s abused to lead to an OxyContin high can include crushing it to snort it, or dissolving it in water and injecting it.
 When this happens, the person taking the drug is no longer experiencing the slower onset of action that this drug is intended to have since it’s extended-release.
 Instead, they’re getting all of the effects at once, and OxyContin is very powerful when used this way.

-The OxyContin high effects when the drug is abused like this include the sense of euphoria talked about above.
-Most people find that OxyContin high effects are incredibly pleasant, and in the process of experiencing this Oxy high feeling, the brain’s reward pathway is stimulated.
-When this happens, it contributes to the development of a drug addiction.
+The OxyContin high effects when the drug is abused like this include a sense of euphoria.
+Most people find that the OxyContin high effects are incredibly pleasant, and in the process of experiencing this oxy-high feeling, the brain’s reward pathway is stimulated.
+When this happens, it contributes to the development of drug addiction.

-Along with feeling euphoric, the Oxy high feeling can include a sense of well-being as well as relaxation.
+Along with feeling euphoric, the Oxy high feeling can include a sense of well-being and relaxation.
 People may have a false sense of comfort and a pleasurable sensibility, no matter what’s actually happening around them.
-The Oxy high feeling is pretty similar to what happens when someone uses heroin because both act on the central nervous system in similar ways.
+The oxy-high feeling is similar to what happens when someone uses heroin because both drugs act on the central nervous system.

-Some people may also want to get an even more profound Oxy drug high by combining it with another substance, such as benzodiazepines like Xanax, other opioids, or alcohol.
-This is incredibly dangerous because OxyContin depresses the central nervous system, and these other substances do as well.
-It can lead to such a high level of CNS depression that a person overdoses or dies.
+Some people may also want to get an even more profound oxy-drug high by combining it with another substance, such as benzodiazepines like Xanax or alcohol.
+These mixtures are incredibly dangerous because OxyContin depresses the central nervous system, and these other substances do as well.
+Mixing these substances can lead to such a high level of central nervous system depression that a person overdoses or dies.

 What is an OxyContin high like?
 This can depend on the individual, how much they take and whether or not they’re opioid-tolerant, but in general, an OxyContin high includes a rush of euphoria and a pleasant sense of well-being.